rtnpro/vedabase00/README.md

-#Here is little explanation:
+#Vedabase v2 :: Paragraph Menu
 If you got to this Quartz website (http://qz.com/398124/if-you-are-a-mosquito-magnet-its-likely-your-kids-will-be-too/), and hover above different paragraph there is a plus icon on the right.
 After clicking paragraph is highlighted and annotation block on right side appears.

-We will need similar functionality for new vedabase.com, where every paragraph have unique id and should have attach similar menu, where users can bookmark, share, propose category, etc....
+We need paragraph menu for new version of vedabase.com, where where users can bookmark, share, propose category, etc.... for specific paragraph.

 #Our requirements:
 - has to work on desktops